South Arkansas College

-South Arkansas Community College (SouthArk) is a public community college in El Dorado, Arkansas.
+South Arkansas College (SouthArk) is a public community college in El Dorado, Arkansas.

-South Arkansas Community College, known locally as SouthArk, is a public, comprehensive community college with an open-door policy, providing educational programs, workforce development, civic and cultural enrichment, and support services to students and residents in its service area.
+South Arkansas College, commonly known as "SouthArk," is a public, comprehensive community college with an open-door policy, providing educational programs, junior college athletics, workforce development, civic and cultural enrichment, and support services.

 Formed from a merger of the El Dorado branch of Southern Arkansas University and Oil Belt Technical College, South Arkansas Community College was approved by a 62 percent majority vote in Union County in March 1992.
 Then Governor Bill Clinton appointed a nine-member Board of Trustees, and all assets and liabilities of Oil Belt and SAU-El Dorado were transferred by June 30, 1992, to SouthArk.
 The former Oil Belt campus became known as the East Campus and the former SAU-El Dorado the West Campus.

-In addition to the two campuses in El Dorado, the college also offers instruction at a location in Warren, as well as and EMT and Paramedic courses at Metropolitan Emergency Medical Services in Little Rock.
+The college's name was changed legally to South Arkansas College on July 1, 2023.
+The decision was made in an effort to reflect better the college's standing as a regional institution.

 Athletics

 In the 2019–2020 academic year, the college began intercollegiate athletics, starting men's and women's basketball programs.
 The team mascot is the Stars.

+In 2022, women's softball and men's baseball were added.

+The program competes in Division II of the National Junior College Athletic Association Division, in Region 2.

+The 2023 South Arkansas College Stars baseball team won the NJCAA DII Region 2 regular season championship and the NJCAA DII Plains District championship.
+The Stars went on to the 2023 NJCAA DII World Series and finished in the top five teams, with a 47–18 final record.
+It was the first time that an Arkansas team ever competed in a JUCO World Series.